nunchistudio/blacksmith/documentation/introduction/what/overview.md

   use the technologies they already love and adopted in their technical stack.
   Any piece of technology can be plugged into a Blacksmith application.
 - **Cloud-native & multi-cloud:** Data platforms built on top of Blacksmith can be deployed on any infrastructure or cloud-provider.
-There is no lock-in.
+There is no cloud lock-in.
 - **Docker-based workflow:** Blacksmith takes environment parity to the next level by leveraging Docker for most of operations.
 If your application works on your machine, it works on any Docker host with no modification.
-- **Scaffolding:** The Blacksmith CLI lets you generate sources and destinations in a simple command-line to extend your application as quickly and easily as possible.
+- **Scaffolding:** The Blacksmith CLI lets you generate any kind of resources in a simple command-line to extend your application as quickly and easily as possible.